keras-team/keras-contrib/README.md

 ---
 ## Installation

-For instructions on how to install keras, see https://keras.io/#installation
+For instructions on how to install Keras, see https://keras.io/#installation

 ```shell
 git clone https://www.github.com/farizrahman4u/keras-contrib.git